trinib/AdGuard-WireGuard-Unbound-DNScrypt/OpenVPN.md

 **Before installing Openvpn**, if you do not have a static ip you need to get a free `Dynamic DNS Subdomain` or else your external IP address most likely changes dynamically from your ISP ever so often and for that reason you'll need to set up a dynamic DNS service. 👉👉 **_▓▒░Use this <a href="https://github.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/blob/main/Dns-Service-Guide.md"><b>INSTRUCTION HERE</b></a>░▒▓_** 👈👈.
 Or else skip the step.

-We also need to set up port fowarding on your router so we can access wireguard outside of our network like in a coffee shop hotspot or your mobile data
+We also need to set up port fowarding on your router so we can access openvpn outside of our network like in a coffee shop hotspot or your mobile data
 TYPE | VALUE
 ------------ | -------------
 Device | Raspberry Pi's hostname or IP